 Usage Perks:

-• Annual companion certificate upon card renewal for first class or economy class domestic travel
+• Annual companion certificate upon card renewal for First Class, Delta Comfort+®, or Main Cabin domestic travel

 • Priority boarding on Delta flights